Music of Texas: Heavy metal

 The Arlington-area band Pantera went on to become heavily influential in the metal genre.
 Plano band Polyphia achieved considerable popularity as a progressive metal artist, culminating in collaborations with Steve Vai and BABYMETAL.
 A live version of Power Trip's song "Executioner's Tax (Swing of the Axe)" was nominated for a Grammy Award for Best Metal Performance in 2021.

 Other notable bands include Las Cruces, Brutal Juice, Drowning Pool, The Sword, Fair to Midland, Crown the Empire, Coilback, Oh, Sleeper, Fire From the Gods, Texas Hippie Coalition, Upon A Burning Body and Element Eighty.
 Houston metal bands from the 1980s include Helstar, King's X, Galactic Cowboys, The Hunger, Dirty Rotten Imbeciles, and Dead Horse.

 Christian rock

 Christian based bands like Seventh Day Slumber and Addison Road were formed in Dallas.
 Flyleaf is from Belton.
-David Persons is from Fort Worth, Texas and now lives in Austin.
+David Persons is from Fort Worth, and now lives in Austin.